Frequently Asked Questions

 BE Mentor Development

-What schools are currently delivering your curriculum?
+What schools are currently delivering your Curriculum?

 If your school is interested in running one of our pilots, please do get in touch.

-Do you have any extra-curicular clubs?
+Do you have any extra-curricular clubs?

-Clubs include projects such as film, animation, creative expression, coding, tabletop role-playing games, enterprise, growing and cooking food, etc.
+Clubs will include projects such as film, animation, creative expression, coding, tabletop role-playing games, enterprise, growing and cooking food, etc.

 If you are interested in being kept up to date with our extra curricular clubs, please contact us so we can add you to our mailing list.